procastihooman/Sentimeter/README.md

 # sentimeter
-ML model prototype of sentimental analysis for
+ML model prototype of sentimental analysis for text and image